ProFormA/proformaxml/Whitepaper.md

 The model-solution element links one single model-solution to a task.
 Each solution must have a (task) unique string in its <b>id</b> attribute.
 The model-solution must refer to one or more files using the filerefs/fileref tag.
-The optional attribute <b>comment</b> can be used for additional information, for example if more than one model solution is provided it can be explained why there are several solutions.
+The optional element <b>description</b> can be used to describe the model solution in detail.
+Additionally, the optional element <b>internal-description</b> may provide instructions to teachers and tutors on how to manually evaluate a student's solution.
+Text in description and internal-description may be formatted as HTML if required.

 ### 5.9 The tests part